 Students requiring an interpreter for class must make the request to Student Disability Services at the appropriate office.
-For outside class requirements, such as field trips or other assigned activities, as well as office hours, students should request the interpreter from Student Disability Services at least two weeks ahead of time or more, depending on the event.
-Student Disability Services cannot guarantee an interpreter when requests are made less than two weeks before the event.
+For outside class requirements, such as field trips or other assigned activities, as well as office hours, students should request the interpreter from Student Disability Services at least at least 72 hours prior to an assignment in order for the application to be processed.
+The earlier a request is submitted, the better the chances are of securing an interpreter.

 Some adaptations in presentation style may be helpful when using a sign language interpreter.
 The interpreter will let you know if you need to slow down your rate of speaking or if they need you to repeat any information.
 A desk copy of the book is especially helpful for the interpreter when the class is using examples or doing exercises from the text.
 Please realize that if students are looking at the interpreter, they cannot be reading a book, writing, or taking notes; a pause for the students to finish their task may be required before continuing the lecture.

 Interpreters are bound by the code of ethics developed by the National Registry of Interpreters for the Deaf, which specifies that interpreters are to serve as communication intermediaries who are not otherwise involved.

 When an interpreter is present, speak directly to the deaf or hard of hearing person rather than to the interpreter, and avoid using phrases such as "tell him" or "ask her."

 Speak normally, noting that there may be a lag time between the spoken message and the interpretation.

 When referring to objects or written information, allow time for the translation to take place.
 Replace terms such as "here" and "there" with more specific terms, such as "on the second line" and "in the left corner."